dblalock/sprintz/README.md

 # Notes

-- At present, Bolt has only been tested with Clang on OS X.
+- At present, Sprintz has only been tested with Clang on OS X.
 - Feel free to contact us with any and all questions.
 We're happy to help.